Can Practicing Homosexuals Go To Heaven?

 -Sin, of any kind, never really satisfies the true believer

--Behavior is important, but not for salvation, but because God cares about us and He wants us to live out who we are and experience true joy which only occurs when we walk in the Spirit.
+-Behavior is important, but not for salvation, but because God cares about us and He wants us to live out who we are and experience the true joy which only occurs when we walk in the Spirit.

--It’s time we stop elevating homosexuality and ‘the big sin’.
-How can you hold someone else the standard of the law and not yourself (See Romans 2:1)?
+-It’s time we stop elevating homosexuality as ‘the big sin’.
+How can you hold someone else to the standard of the law and not yourself (See Romans 2:1)?
 The Apostle James said if we stumble at one point of the law we are guilty of it all.
 So your sin might be lust, but the point sin is sin.
 Guilty, and every mouth will be shut up by the law.

 Less sin isn’t the answer.
 Jesus is.

 Author: Mike Cynar

 Mike Cynar grew up in church and observed that countless people would go to church and then just stop.
 The church always referred to them as ‘fake Christians’ or ‘backsliders’ but Mike discovered the problem was deeper.
 The problem was the church message.
 The message was 90% behavior improvement and how bad you are, with a pinch of who you are in Christ, It was like every sermon was being preached to the church of Corinth.
 It’s in the Baptist church, Catholic, Pentecost, and most every other church.
 After discovering the true gospel message and how we are made right with God because of what ‘Jesus did’ (not what ‘we do’) Mike set out to free believers from behavior improvement programs and bring them back to Jesus.
 The Result – Jesus Without Religion was launched.